 Considers the phenomenon of musicals in Japanese cinema by focusing on the problem of genre, both in terms of the general issue of the structure of genre in the Japanese film industry and the specific problem Japanese musicals have faced in trying to pursue what is often perceived as a Hollywood genre.
-See the EUP page.
+(Buy at Powell's.)

 "Japanese Film and Television."
 Routledge Handbook of Japanese Culture and Society.
 Eds.
 Victoria Lyon Bestor and Theodore C. Bestor, with Akiko Yamagata.
 London: Routledge, 2011.
 Pp. 213-225.

 A concise and critical history of film and television in Japan, focusing in particular on they articulated and were shaped within the struggle over meaning in a modern mass culture society.
-See the Routledge page.
+(Buy at Powell's.)

 ”Aoyama Shinji."
 Fifty Contemporary Film Directors.
 Ed.
 Yvonne Tasker.
 London: Routledge, 2010.
 Pp. 27-38.